 The technology in the film however, doesn’t fare so well.
 Interactive CD-ROMs haven’t been relevant since the early 00s and Unix systems, well, the less said about that the better.

 But this is a thrill ride like no other.
 The human characters rightly play second fiddle to the dinosaur cast.
 For pure popcorn entertainment, Jurassic Park is hard to beat.
+Make sure you watch the Jurassic Park movies in order for the best experience.

 The Lost World: Jurassic Park